All Episodes

 Hey, Rush, Begadidos.

-It seems uh the deal was signed near hours before the attacker happened.
+It seems the deal was signed mere hours before the attack happened, and I'm sure this was done in retaliation.

-Well, you you know, you may have a point here.
+Well, you may have a point here.

-And I think I think uh the relationship, the diplomatic relationship of Turkey just arranged with Israel is a factor, and so is the the uh the Kurds, uh Turkey may dislike the Kurds more than than anybody, and ISIS is uh in conflict with them there as well.
+And I think the relationship, the diplomatic relationship that Turkey just arranged with Israel is a factor, and so is the Kurds.

-Osama bin Laden is Saudi family, very wealthy architects in a number of things.
+Osama bin Laden is Saudi, family, very wealthy, architects in a number of things.

-Saudi Arabia is militant Islam extremism, Wahhabi.
+Saudi Arabia is militant Islamic extremism.

-Islam is is as extreme and violent.
+Islam is extreme and violent.

 I mean, these are the people that execute gays.